Anka Mrak-Taritaš

 Anka Mrak-Taritaš (born 24 November 1959) is a Croatian politician and architect who has been member of the Croatian Parliament for the II electoral district since the 2016 parliamentary election, and a member of the Zagreb Assembly since 2017.
 Between 2012 and 2016, she was Minister of Construction and Spatial Planning in the center-left cabinet of Zoran Milanović.
-Mrak-Taritaš is also president of the Civic Liberal Alliance party.
+Mrak-Taritaš was the president of the Civic Liberal Alliance party from 9 July 2017 to 21 November 2024.

 Early life and education

 Anka Mrak-Taritaš was born on November 24, 1959, in Bjelovar, where she finished elementary and high school.
 She graduated in 1983 from the Zagreb Faculty of Architecture.
 In 2002, she took courses in building permits and legislative frameworks in Finland and Germany.
 In 2006, she passed the training course for teachers on Strategic Environmental Impact Assessment.
 In 2008, Mrak Taritaš gained her doctorate with thesis: "Analysis of the quantification of indicators of planning tourist zones within the protected coastal zone".